mpounsett/nagiosplugin/doc/api/core.rst

 Core API
 ========

-The core API consists of all functions and classes which are typically called in the `main` function of a plugin.
-A typical plugin has a :func:`guarded` main function that creates a :class:`~nagiosplugin.check.Check` instance.
+The core API consists of all functions and classes which are called in a plugin's `main` function.
+A typical main function is decorated with :func:`~nagiosplugin.runtime.guarded` and creates a :class:`~nagiosplugin.check.Check` object.
 The check instance is fed with instances of :class:`~nagiosplugin.resource.Resource`, :class:`~nagiosplugin.context.Context`, or :class:`~nagiosplugin.summary.Summary` (respective custom subclasses).
 Finally, control is passed to the check's :meth:`~nagiosplugin.check.Check.main` method.

 .. note::

-   All classes that plugin authors typically need are imported directly into the :mod:`nagiosplugin` name space.
+   All classes that plugin authors typically need are imported into the :mod:`nagiosplugin` name space.
 For example, use ::

       import nagiosplugin